Screens from the completed Marine Sport DC website displayed on multiple devices

 Research Process

-Part I: Requirements & Discovery
+Part 1: Recruitment & Discovery

 Stakeholder Interviews

-• I engaged with key stakeholders to gain a detailed understanding of the company’s background, service portfolio, target audience, and digital presence.
-These conversations revealed a diverse client base, a reliance on recommendations and walk-ins, and a need for a cohesive digital strategy
+I engaged with key stakeholders to gain a detailed understanding of the company's background, service portfolio, target audience, and digital presence.
+These conversations revealed a diverse client base, a reliance on recommendations and walk-ins, and a need for a cohesive digital strategy.

 User Interviews

-• Conducted 60 interviews with users at the dive centre, capturing a wide spectrum of attitudes, needs, and expectations from both existing and prospective clients.
+Conducted 60 interviews with users at the dive centre, capturing a wide spectrum of attitudes, needs, and expectations from both existing and prospective clients.
 This large sample ensured that the insights were robust and representative, forming a strong foundation for user personas, service blueprints, and journey maps.

 Online Survey

-• An additional survey gathered further insights into user motivations, experiences, and perceptions of both the physical and digital aspects of the dive centre.
+An additional survey gathered further insights into user motivations, experiences, and perceptions of both the physical and digital aspects of the dive centre.

-Business Analysis & Observation:
+Business Analysis & Observation

-• Research into local dive centres and direct observation of operations helped contextualise findings within the broader market.
+Research into local dive centres and direct observation of operations helped contextualise findings within the broader market.

 Key Insights